 1. You’ve never seen Niagara Falls if you haven’t seen them at night in the winter!
 The Winter Festival of Lights, on until Jan.
 31, will delight the young and the young-at-heart with millions of sparkling lights, sound and light shows, and animated displays.
 Many new features this year too, such as a new 3D Projection Mapping show.
 It’s Canada’s largest illumination festival.

-2. As Canada’s foremost wine region, we are used to reveling in the success of our countless wineries and vineyards.
+2. As Canada’s foremost wine region, we are used to revelling in the success of our countless wineries and vineyards.
 During the month of January, those Niagara wineries throughout the region band together to celebrate Icewine – the winter’s gift to wine lovers!

 Try Shop, Sip, Sample and Savour in Niagara-on-the-Lake’s Heritage District on January 28 and 29; an outdoor wine and culinary tasting experience paired with some retail therapy courtesy of the town’s Landmark Shops.